rchain/rchain/integration-tests/README.md

 ## Step 4: Dependencies

-Once Python is installed you can run within `integration-testing` subdirectory the following command:
+Once Python is installed you can run within `integration-tests` subdirectory the following command:

 ```bash